SpaceHackn/ftpsearch/README.md

 ## DISCLAIMER

 this is my first go project and it worked on my machine and the 2 VM's I set up to test it.
 YMMV. plans for more features.
+Tested with VSFTPD